 Add the Flour and Salt.

-Stir with a strong spoon or spatula until fairly smooth, this will take some time and muscle: it will become thick and sticky from gluten development (maybe a stand mixer would help).
+by hand this will take some time and muscle: it will become thick and sticky from gluten development.

 if you think it's in danger of having the strands stick together, submerge the head in the water a little as you squeeze out the batter.